karimhabush/aiapwn/README.md

 # aiapwn

-AIAPWN is a simple tool that automates the process of detecting prompt injection vulnerabilities in AI agents and LLMs.
+aiapwn is a simple tool that automates the process of detecting prompt injection vulnerabilities in AI agents and LLMs.
 It includes a recon system that profiles the target AI, a testing engine that tries various prompt injections, and a smart evaluation of resutls. - The tool can also generate custom payloads based on the AI's behavior.

 ![Demo](images/demo.gif)